isabelle-utp/interaction-trees/RoboChart/examples/Patrol_Robot/README.md

-This folder contains a basic RoboChart model (`RoboChart_basic.tar.gz`) and Isabelle theories for animation of this model using ITrees.
+This folder contains a basic RoboChart model, a patrol robot, (`Patrol_Robot.tar.gz`) and Isabelle theories for animation of this model using ITrees.

 # The RoboChart model
 The complete model is included in this folder and you can [download it](RoboChart_basic.tar.gz).